-- 102.4.1 Availability-If there is no other warm-up/warmdown area available in pools of five lanes or more, one lane shall be set aside for warm-up/warmdown during the conduct of the meet.
+- 102.4.1 Availability-If there is no other warm-up/warm-down area available in pools of five lanes or more, one lane shall be set aside for warm-up/warm-down during the conduct of the meet.
 If there is no other warm-up/warm-down area available in pools of four or fewer lanes, swimmers shall be allowed to swim to the other end of the pool at the end of each heat, and a warm-up/warm-down period shall be offered at least once during each half-hour of competition. - 102.4.2 Procedure-Swimmers must enter the pool feet first in a cautious and controlled manner.
-Diving shall be permitted only in the designated lanes.
+Diving and backstroke starts shall be permitted only in the designated lanes.
 No hand paddles are allowed.